Skip to main content

 This program provides the first critical steps in beginning a process to assess the perceptions of inequities at Mott Hospital.
 Discussions with nursing, clerical, and therapy staff have identified several potential areas where hypothesized inequities in the way families are provided care may exist.
 Three of these areas were prioritized by the leadership of Mott Hospital for initial assessment.
 If inequities are found, the Quality Improvement Department at Mott Hospital will design and implement QI programs to address them.

-PECH, led by Dr. Gary Freed of Michigan Medicine and School of Public Health, is supported by Poverty Solutions’ 2020 faculty grant program.
+PEACH, led by Dr. Gary Freed of Michigan Medicine and School of Public Health, is supported by Poverty Solutions’ 2020 faculty grant program.

 The Center for Racial Justice is a cross-disciplinary hub that aims to foster deep relationships between research and advocacy to uncover the voices of the unjustly silenced, challenge us to live up to our democratic ideals, and offer sound policy prescriptions for a more equitable and just society.
 Housed at the Gerald R. Ford School of Public Policy at U-M, the center directly invests in collaborations between social/racial justice changemakers— activists, artists, policy advocates, and policymakers.
-Together, we develop new tools and strategies in the pursuit of racial justice, resulting in better policy solutions and the cultivation of the next generation of high-impact leaders and thinkers.
+Together, center stakeholders develop new tools and strategies in the pursuit of racial justice, resulting in better policy solutions and the cultivation of the next generation of high-impact leaders and thinkers.